sing1249/Best-Buy-Cloud-Native-app/README.md

 AI-service is used to help create description of new products and images for the products.
 Store-admin has an integrated section to add products and if we add products we can add description by using keywords and generate images for products as well.
 Ai-service uses two AI models, Dall-e-3 and gpt-4 which are hosted using Azure Open AI service.

 ## Deployment Instructions:
+In order to deploy the above structure, we will be using Azure Kubernetes Service (AKS).
+A single yaml deployment file that can be found in Deployment Files folder in this repository will be used.
+It is named as bestbuy-all-in-one.yaml.
+Steps for deployment:
+1. Instead of using the Azure Service Bus, we will be using RabbitMQ.
+2. First we will set up the AI services and AKS cluster in Azure Portal.
+3. A resource group Project2 was created in Azure Portal, and then we configured in AKS cluster in it.
+4. The cluster had 1 systemnodes and 2 workernodes.
+We configured manual scaling for them.
+5. Then Open AI resource was created in the same resource group.
+After the resource was created, we went into to deploy 2 deployments in this resource.
+One deployment will be gpt-4 and then other one would be dall-e-3.
+These services will be used to generate description and images for new products that can be added to Best Buy app.
+6. After the deployment of AI deployments, then the Endpoint was added under the env section of the AI service in the bestbuy-all-in-one.yaml file.
+7. The key was copied and then base encoded 64 using echo -n "key" | base64.
+8. The encoded value was added to the secrets.yaml file.
+9. After this was done, we are now ready to connect to the cluster.
+It was connected by using the commands given in the connect section in Azure Portal under the cluster we just created.
+10. After successful connection, we then ran the command to deploy config maps and secrets in the cluster.
+    - kubectl apply -f config-maps.yaml
+    - kubectl apply -f secrets.yaml
+11. After running this command, we will then deploy the services to the clutser using:
+    - kubectl apply -f bestbuy-all-in-one.yaml
+12. This will then deploy all the applications in pods.
+In order to access the store front and store admin, we can go into services Ingression and then access them by clicking on the IP addresses present there for these services.

 ## Table of Microservice Repositories: